pcornier/Alecs/readme.md

 [![Build Status](https://travis-ci.org/pcornier/Alecs.svg?branch=master)](https://travis-ci.org/pcornier/Alecs)

 **A**nother **L**ÖVE **ECS**.
 It provides a clear separation between logic and data, it reduces code complexity, it breaks dependencies between game objects, allows the serialization of the whole game state and makes dynamic composition possible.
-It was initially made for LÖVE but as there's no dependencies, you can use it in all your Lua projects.
+It was initially made for LÖVE but as there are no dependencies, you can use it in all your Lua projects.

 ## Usage with Löve